dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

     1. Add half the parent lateral size to the parent lateral centre to generate a working lateral edge *WLE*.

     2. Repeat the remaining steps for each child N starting at the first child and continuing to the last child ...

-    3. Add half the lateral size of child N to WLE to generate the new lateral centre of child N.
+    3. Deduct half the lateral size of child N to WLE to generate the new lateral centre of child N.

-    4. Increment WLE by the lateral size of the child N.
+    4. Decrement WLE by the lateral size of the child N.

     The child boxes will now laterally fill the cascade parent with no gaps and no overlapping.